dlang/DIPs/DIPs/DIP-1NN4-QFS.md

 that is not annotated with any warrant attribute, attribute inference will yield no warrant attribute for `opApply`, too.

-This means that in a context annotated with any warrant attribute, `SimpleLockstep` cannot be used.
+This means that in a warrant attribute context, `SimpleLockstep` cannot be used.
-(It can be constructed, but `foreach` through its lowering to `opApply` cannot be called.)
+(A `SimpleLockstep` object can be constructed, but `foreach` through its lowering to `opApply` cannot be used.)
-For example, a `@safe` context plugging in ranges with `@safe` (or `@trusted`) interfaces cannot make use of `SimpleLockstep` because `opApply` is not annotated / inferred `@safe`, even though all operations being performed are `@safe`.
+For example, a `@safe` context plugging in ranges with `@safe` (or `@trusted`) interfaces cannot make use of `SimpleLockstep` because `opApply` is not annotated / inferred `@safe`, even though all operations being performed are `@safe` – not in some abstract sense, but immediate to the type system.

 With this DIP, `opApply` has warrant attributes inferred based on what the range interfaces of the supplied ranges can guarantee.
 (This is the best it can theoretically do.)
 In the aforementioned case, `opApply` will be inferred `@safe`.
-Whether a call to `opApply` is valid in a `@safe` context is determined by the particular argument.
+Whether a call to `opApply` is valid in a `@safe` context is determined in the context, i.e. the code that contains the `foreach` loop, depending on whether the argument, the generated delegate, is `@safe`.

 For how to implement `SimpleLockstep` in a way that properly takes attributes into account using the current state of the language, see the [Alternatives](#alternatives) section.